alerta/alerta-contrib/integrations/mailer/README.md

 To achieve the above, alerts are actually held for a minimum of 30 seconds before they generate emails.

-Note: Currently only Google Gmail is supported as the SMTP server.
+If you are using Google Gmail as the SMTP server.
 You will need to create an application-specific password.

+You can skip the use of an SMTP server using the option 'skip_mta'.
+Note that in most cases is recommended to use an SMTP outbound server as the MTA, but if you know what you're doing you can use skip_mta and then alerta-mailer will resolve the proper destination MX DNS record for each address and attempt to deliver the email directly.
+Some email systems may detect certain email patterns to black-list you, such as sending email using a hostname such as 'localhost'.
+You may need to set the 'mail_localhost' option or set a proper FQDN in your server to avoid this.

+You can also use IP-authentication in your own SMTP server (by only white-listing the alerta server IP), in such cases you should not set the 'smtp_password' option to skip authentication altogether.

 Application-specific passwords
 https://support.google.com/accounts/answer/185833?hl=en